Betting Against Beta or Demand for Lottery

 Georgetown McDonough School of Business Research Paper No. 2408146

 Frazzini and Pedersen (2014) document that a betting against beta strategy that takes long positions in low-beta stocks and short positions in high-beta stocks generates a large abnormal return of 6.6% per year and they attribute this phenomenon to funding liquidity risk.
-We demonstrate that price pressure driven by demand for lottery-like stocks, not funding liquidity risk, generates the betting against beta phenomenon.
-Portfolio and regression analyses show that, after controlling for lottery demand, the betting against beta phenomenon disappears, while other variables, including measures of funding liquidity risk, fail to explain the effect.
+We find strong confirmation of their results on U.S. equity data, but provide evidence of an alternative explanation.
+Portfolio and regression analyses show that the betting against beta phenomenon disappears after controlling for the lottery characteristics of the stocks in our sample, while other measures of firm characteristics and risk fail to explain the effect.
 Furthermore, the betting against beta phenomenon only exists when the price impact of lottery demand falls disproportionately on high-beta stocks.
-Finally, factor models that include our lottery-demand factor explain the abnormal returns of the betting against beta portfolio as well as the betting against beta factor generated by Frazzini and Pedersen (2014).
-We conclude that the betting against beta phenomenon is a manifestation of demand for lottery-like stocks.
+We also find that this lottery characteristic aggregates at the portfolio level and therefore cannot be diversified away.
+Finally, factor models that include our lottery demand factor explain the abnormal returns of the betting against beta portfolio as well as the betting against beta factor generated by Frazzini and Pedersen.

 Keywords: Beta, Stock Returns, Lottery Demand, Funding Liquidityworking papers series